numtide/treefmt/docs/configure.md

 To find examples, take a look at <https://github.com/numtide/treefmt-nix/tree/main/examples>.

-If you are a Nix users, you might also like <https://github.com/numtide/treefmt-nix> that uses Nix to pull the right formatter package as well and integrates both together in a seamless fashion.
+If you are a Nix user, you might also like <https://github.com/numtide/treefmt-nix>, which uses Nix to pull in the right formatter package and seamlessly integrates both together.

 [spec]: formatter-spec